 A Musical Meditation

 Simplicity—and the simplicity of doing nothing—is a cornerstone of Zen.
 The Shakuhachi serves this ideal well.
 It is just a resonant pipe with five holes.
 The five basic notes, musical notation, and rhythm can be learned in a few hours.
-And yet the Shakuhachi offers those who play it a lifelong experience in the joy of simply blowing nothing.
+And yet the Shakuhachi offers those who play it a lifelong experience in the peace of simply blowing nothing.

 When in the Yoga of holy contemplation, the movements of the mind and of the breath of life are in a harmony of peace, there is steadiness, and that steadiness is pure. –Bhagavad Gita 18-33